Eleiko Strength Coach

 Participants receive online access to materials covering applied physiology, biomechanics, and pedagogy for teaching weightlifting movements.
-This ensures a common level of scientific knowledge and jump-starts the learning process.
+This ensures a common level of scientific knowledge and jump starts the learning process.
 Too often these foundational areas of knowledge are overlooked, and coaches can have a hard time appreciating the basis for their training and methodology.
 The face-to-face course allows participants to hone their coaching skills and reflect on their practices.
-Supplementary coaching materials such as athlete assessment tools, program design templates, facility management documents, and a library of scientific articles assist coaches in growing long after the end of our two days together.
+Supplementary coaching materials such as athlete assessment tools, program design templates, facility management documents, and a scientific article library assist coaches in developing long after the end of our three days together.
 Eleiko education, much like Eleiko equipment, sets the bar high.

-During the course, participants are frequently asked to consider how they would handle a variety of challenging situations related to training, programming, and interacting with athletes.
-Coaches must think critically and wrestle with realistic coaching scenarios where they must consider training science, psychology, gender dynamics, motor learning, and common sense to determine how to proceed.
-We rely heavily on scenario-based learning, which has been shown to result in deeper learning than lectures.
+During the course, participants are frequently asked to consider realistic coaching scenarios.
+The course relies heavily on scenario-based learning, which has been shown to result in deeper learning than lectures.
+Coaches must think critically and wrestle with scenarios where they must consider training science, psychology, gender dynamics, motor learning, and common sense to determine how to proceed.

 The participant-to-instructor ratio is kept low to allow each participant greater opportunity for interaction with our expert instructors.
 We want coaches to be comfortable applying what they learn to their unique environments.